 - Family restrooms and our Mommy & Me nursing station will be accessible for the entire event.

-• The 4D theater, Tauber Family Railroad and the Carousel will be open for your enjoyment during Zoo Boo.
-Tickets for the 4D theater are $6 per person; train tickets are $3 per person for a one-way ride; and the Carousel is $3 per rider.
+• The 4D Theater, Tauber Family Railroad and the Carousel will be open for your enjoyment during Zoo Boo.
+Tickets for the 4D theater are $7 per person; train tickets are $3 per person for a one-way ride; and the Carousel is $3 per rider.

-• Bundle these with the Theater+ pass for $7 and get access to a 4D theater movie and your choice of the train OR Carousel.
+• Bundle these with the Theater + pass for $8 to get access to a 4D Theater movie, and your choice of a ride on the train OR Carousel.

 We’re taking the fun to the next level with special themed weekends!
-Throughout the month of October, we will be decorating the park each weekend to honor our favorite heroes and villains, celebrate our friends in the animal kingdom or cast a spell over Metro Detroit.
+Throughout the month of October, we will be decorating the park each weekend to honor our favorite nerdy pastimes, celebrate legendary movie monsters, and represent your favorite movie or book genres.

 Want to join in on the extra special fun?
-Feel free to dress up according to each weekends theme!
-All costumes are welcomed during Zoo Boo.
+Feel free to dress up according to each weekend’s theme!
+Costumes are welcomed during Zoo Boo.